 Skip to main content

-Downtown Winnipeg, Manitoba — commercial plaza context where stainless skate stoppers and skateboard deterrents are installed on ledges, benches, and handrails
+Winnipeg, Manitoba — stainless skate stoppers and skateboard deterrents installed on The Forks and Exchange District heritage ledges, benches, and handrails; bonded for Winnipeg Transit infrastructure

 Skate stopper solutions in Winnipeg.